ffund/real-time-embedded-systems-lab/3-adc-temp/README.md

 ### Set up ADC

+To complete this lab, you'll make some minor changes in `temperature/src/main.c`.

 Most of the ADC code has already been set up for you.
 Look in the `initTempSensor()` function to see how it's done.